jackfoxy/urQL/docs/query.md

 Set operators apply the previous result set to the next query unless otherwise qualified by parentheses.

-`ORDER BY` is not allowed in Common Table Experessions (CTE, WITH clause) or in any query joined by set operators except for the last of the queries.
+`ORDER BY` is not recommended in Common Table Experessions (CTE, WITH clause) or in any query joined by set operators prior to the last of the queries, except when `TOP` or `BOTTOM` is specified.

 `SELECT INTO` targets an existing table not otherwise in the query.